n04x/n04x.github.io/kanto-money.md

 <h2 id="ltsurge">Lt.
 Surge</h2>
 ![Lt Surge]({{site.url}}/assets/images/trainers/ltsurge.gif)

-This trainer is located in Vermilion City in kanto.
+This trainer is located in Vermilion City in Kanto.
 Below is the possible lineup the trainer might have:

 <ol>
     <li>